Birding in Urban Areas in South Africa: Pretoria and Surrounding Areas

-Urban Birding in South Africa - No2: Pretoria and Gauteng.
+Urban Birding in Pretoria and Gauteng

 Sometimes the best birding areas in a country can be found right in urban areas.
-Several of the major cities in South Africa have great birding opportunities and the Capital City, Pretoria, is no exception.
+Several of the major cities in South Africa have great birding opportunities, and the capital city—Pretoria—is no exception.
 Only about 50km away is the Witwatersrand Urban area with Johannesburg in the centre.
-An estimated 400 species can be found regularly in the Capital City and nearby Witwatersrand (in about an 80km radius).
+An estimated 400 species can be found regularly in the Pretoria and nearby Witwatersrand (in about an 80km radius).
 This area is situated at a height of about 1500m above sea level and falls in the grassland vegetation biome.

-On a recent visit to Pretoria we managed to visit just two of these areas and both the Pretoria Botanical Gardens and the Austin Roberts Bird Sanctuary provided some excellent birding and photographic opportunities.
+On a recent visit to Pretoria, we managed to visit just two of these areas and both the Pretoria Botanical Gardens and the Austin Roberts Bird Sanctuary provided some excellent birding and photographic opportunities.

-A bird list of well over 40 species would be possible and that would include the common birds like a variety of doves and starlings, to the Sunbirds in the Aloe Garden and the rarer skulkers in the denser vegetation.
+A bird list of well over 40 species would be possible, and that would include the common birds like a variety of doves and starlings, to the Sunbirds in the Aloe Garden and the rarer skulkers in the denser vegetation.
 Sometimes just sitting on a bench in a shady area can provide a pleasant surprise.
 The birds in the gardens are used to people passing by and so can be identified quite easily and photographed from close up.

 Before rushing off to the Kruger National Park some 400km to the East, it would be well worth the time spending a day or two visiting at least a few of the interesting urban and peri-urban bird sanctuaries and nature reserves in the Pretoria area.
 The concentration of birds in relatively small areas will provide a great start to a Southern African bird list for overseas birders arriving in the country.